 We plan to stop at the village of Nikolskoye, the museum is reputedly one of the best in the Russian Far East and amongst many other items it has one of the very few preserved full-size Sea Cow skeletons.
 Birding around the village is also excellent and we should find Rock Sandpiper, Mongolian Plover, Glaucous-winged Gull and Pechora Pipit, with the possibilities on subsequent landings including Rock Ptarmigan, Buff-bellied Pipit and Grey-crowned Rosy Finch.

-After the culture visit to the village we make several landings exploring the natural wonders of the Commander Islands.
-We visit the Fur Seal rookery at North-West Cape and Zodiac cruise around the impressive bird colony at Ariy Kamen.
-We will also possibly visit the gravesite of Commander Vitus Bering or the remarkable Medney Island with its bird cliffs and numerous Sea Otters.
+After our visit to the village we make several landings.
+We plan to visit the fur seal rookery at North-West Cape and Zodiac cruise around the impressive bird colony at Ariy Kamen.
+We will also possibly visit the gravesite of Commander Vitus Bering or the remarkable Medny Island with its bird cliffs and numerous Sea Otters.

-The area around Olga Bay is frequented by large numbers of Grey Whales that are usually quite friendly to the visiting boats, if the conditions are right we will take a Zodiac whale-watching cruise.
+The seas around Olga Bay are frequented by large numbers of Gray Whales that are usually quite friendly to the visiting boats, if the conditions are right we will take a Zodiac whale-watching cruise.

 The rising volcanoes in the background will provide a beautiful setting to explore real Kamchatka wilderness.

 This morning we make our way along the Zhupanova River by Zodiac.
-This journey allows us to explore a river habitat which is common in Kamchatka.
+This journey allows us to explore a river habitat that is common in Kamchatka.
 The Kamchatka Rivers (of which there are over 1,800) are important ecosystems that support a wide variety of wildlife.
 They are especially important for salmon spawning – one of Kamchatka’s valuable natural resources.
-Steller’s Sea Eagles are known to nest in the lower reaches of the river.
-And we are very likely to see many young of the year as well as a few adults still hanging around their nesting sites.
+Steller’s Sea Eagles are known to nest in the lower reaches of the river and we are very likely to see many young of the year as well as a few adults still hanging around their nesting sites.
 Other birds that breed here will have finished breeding at the time of our visit but some of them should still be present; there will be waterfowl, gulls and terns, possibly including the Aleutian Tern.
-There is also the possibility of spotting Brown Bears, Red Foxes and Musk Rats.
+There is also the possibility of spotting brown bears, Red Foxes and Musk Rats.